Rei-SwitchBot/faq/en-us/Others.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25999675571991)

 2． While using the SwitchBot App, you have the option to modify or reset your password.
 To do so, navigate to "Profile", select "Account and Security", and then choose "Change Password".

-3． If you require assistance with password modification, kindly log in to the SwitchBot application.
-Navigate to your profile, select "Help&Feedback", then get in touch with us through your feedback.

 ---